Edward k. Cheng

 g. alexander nunn

-Alex Nunn is associate producer of Excited Utterance and an occasional guest host of the podcast (including the Summer 2018 season).
-Starting in 2019-20, Alex will be Assistant Professor of Law at the University of Arkansas School of Law, where he is currently a visiting assistant professor.
-Alex is also a PhD student at Yale Law School.
+Alex Nunn is associate producer of Excited Utterance and a guest host of the podcast.
+Alex is Assistant Professor of Law at the University of Arkansas School of Law, and is also a PhD student at Yale Law School.
 Alex clerked for Judge Karen LeCraft Henderson of the U.S. Court of Appeals for the D.C.
 Circuit, and was editor-in-chief of the Vanderbilt Law Review.

 Sforzando Designs is a Nashville-based web design company focused on getting you a website.
 No fancy tricks.
 No fancy fees.
 We bring out the best in your work and give you a professional-caliber website you can manage yourself.